MahdiIranpour/Online-shop/README.md

 # First-Project
-A simple online shop backend written by Java language
+A java_based simple online shop backend as a student project for advanced programming course